 Aloe vera is a product for which there is a large, growing demand in Central Africa.
 The gel from the plant is believed to boost the immune system, is helpful in treating many health conditions, and is used extensively in the cosmetic industry.
 It provides 20 of the 22 amino acids we need, 9 minerals, and sugars.
 Aloe vera can be easily grown by local farmers and processed into a valuable product.
 We have about 10 acres of aloe vera plants on the property.
 The aloe is grown, harvested, processed and bottled right here at Kafakumba, providing jobs for dozens of individuals.
 We sell almost 3000 bottles a month.

 Bees and Honey

 Check out the "Bee-Sweet" website by clicking here!

 Through a now-completed grant from the German government, Kafakumba began the process of creating a substantial Honey business.
-To date, we have built over 60,000 state-of-the-art swarm boxes and hives and hope to harvest 175 tonnes of honey in 2016!
+To date, we have built over 80,000 state-of-the-art swarm boxes and hives and hope to harvest 300 tonnes of honey in 2017!
 These hives are being constructed by Rivendell in our woodworking factory, but we are also field testing our new plastic hive!
 This provides dozens of jobs to build the hives run the honey company.
 The hives are given to local villagers, who are then taught how to partner with us at Bee Sweet.
 That honey is sold by the villagers to Bee Sweet providing a source of income for the villagers.
 At Bee Sweet we bottle and resell the honey at local grocery stores as well as in exports to other countries in Africa or Europe.
 Over 10,000 villagers are benefitting from the honey sales!
 Check out a great story here and a video about the honey here.

 Fish Farming - Tilapia